-Clerking for the governing body
+Clerking for governing bodies

 In this article, we look briefly at the role of the clerk, and what resources are available to schools to make sure that their clerk is supported.

-Clerking for the governing body
+Clerking for governing bodies

 It has recently been suggested that the governing bodies of a number of schools and academies may not be meeting their obligations in relation to clerking.
 In this article, we look briefly at the role of the clerk, and what resources are available to schools to make sure that their clerk is supported.